TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/InTheBackend/PlugRte.rst

 Connecting an RTE in an extension to TYPO3 is easy.
 The following example is based on the implementation of ext:rte_ckeditor.

-- In the :file:`ext_localconf.php` you can use the FormEngine's NodeResolver to implement your own RichTextNodeResolver and give it a higher priority than the Core's implementation:
+- In the :file:`ext_localconf.php` you can use the `FormEngine's`:pn: NodeResolver to implement your own `RichTextNodeResolver`:php: and give it a higher priority than the Core's implementation:

 .. code-block:: php